GlobalFood/integration_docs/fetch_menu/README.md

-Fetching the restaurant's menu
+Fetching the restaurant's menu API (Version 2)
 =============================

 We need to provide you a secret key to allow you to poll our system.
 This key must be sent in the "Authorization" header of the request.
 This key is unique for every restaurant location.
 (Example: 8yCPCvb3dDo1k).

-We will provide you this key manually via email once you have created that restaurant in our system.
-Simply tell us the email address that you used to create the account with in our system.
+You may create this key from the Restaurant Admin Panel -> Others (Search for the ... icon) -> 3rd party integrations -> Enabled integrations menu.

+Select the template "Fetch Menu" and generate the key.

 Making the request
 ------------------